folkertvanheusden/libHappy/README.md

 This library has been tested with the Asterisk VOIP server application.

-(written by) Folkert van Heusden
+written by Folkert van Heusden

-release under apache license v2
+released under apache license v2